lucas-zhang/Scheduler/README.txt

     -sortByFirst is a boolean parameter indicating whether to sort output by first name (sortByFirst: true) or last name (sortByFirst: false)

-    Also, I included an example with fake data called spring2015.csv file that is compatible with the config.json file, so if you're really having trouble with the json file, you can look in there also tosee how the json matches it.
+    Also, I included an example with fake data called spring2015.csv file that is compatible with the config.json file, so if you're really having trouble with the json file, you can look in there also to see how the json matches it.